Silasueber/NNChess/readme.md

 # Neural Network for Chess Position Evaluation

 In this project we tried to create a simple neural network, which predicts who is currently winning in a chess game.
 The project also involves creating our own datasets with the help of [Stockfish](https://stockfishchess.org) the strongest chess engine at the time, and the ability to play against the trained neural network.
-Because this is a student project, and we have limited resources, we decided to focus on "mini chess", a chess variation with less pieces to make the training process easier and faster.
+Because this is a student project, and therefore used limited resources, we decided to focus on "mini chess", a chess variation with less pieces to make the training process easier and faster.

 Neural Network vs. Random Moves            |  Neural Network vs. Stockfish (Elo=200) :-------------------------:|:-------------------------:
 ![Variation one](images/random.gif)  |  ![Variation two](images/stockfish200.gif)

 ## Disclaimer
-This project is a University Project for the Course [Neural Networks](https://www.unisi.it/ugov/degreecourse/480727) at the [Università degli Studi di Siena](https://www.unisi.it)
+This project is a University Project for the Course [Neural Networks](https://www.unisi.it/ugov/degreecourse/480727) at the [Università degli Studi di Siena](https://www.unisi.it).

-HAUPTORJECT MINICHESS
-EXPERIMENTS NOT OPTIMIZED AND NOT PREPARED
-RL CHERRY ON TOP
+The main objective of this project was to train different neural networks to evaluate the winning probability of a chess board and make decisions based on what moves we can do and which move will increase the likelyhood to win.

+We also trained a Deep Q-Network to learn to play chess by itself by applying Reinforcement Learning.

+All files in the directory "Experiments" were used to achieve our results but are not commented nor cleaned up but we left in the repository them for purposes of completeness.
 ## Getting Started
 ### Neural Network to predict winning probabilities
+Assuming you are in the `miniChess` directory:

 To start creating your own data you can execute the dataCreation.py file.

 ```